mghildiy/java-fp-reactive/README.md

 * flatMap : apply a function which generates a stream from an input element, and then combine elements from those streams to generate a single stream
 * reduce

-###Parallel streams
+### Parallel streams
 We can convert a stream to a parallel stream by calling method 'parallel'.
 It just enables a flag.
 Similarly, a parallel stream can be made sequential by calling method 'sequential', and is also just sets a flag.
 So if we use these multiple times, then only last invocation matters.
-By default ForkJoinPool from fork/join framework is used and it introduces number of threads same as number of processors.
+By default, ForkJoinPool from fork/join framework is used and it introduces number of threads same as number of processors.
 But we can change the size of this pool using the system property java.util .concurrent.ForkJoinPool.common.parallelism